 It’s entirely up to you whether or not you purchase these, but we generally don’t recommend purchasing these.
 You can always add them later on, if you decide that you need them.

 Once completed, you will receive an email with details on how to login to your web hosting control panel (cPanel).
 This is where you manage everything from support, emails, among other things.

-You just need to click on ‘Login to your site’ button, and it will take you to your WordPress site’s dashboard.
+You just need to click on ‘Login to WordPress’ button, and it will take you to your WordPress site’s dashboard.
 It looks something like this:

 Congrats, you have finished setting up hosting and domain part.

-The next step is to setup your WordPress site and then your online store.
+The next step is to set up WordPress and your online store.